sam-b/windows_kernel_address_leaks/README.md

 ##Attributions
-I have reference where I read about a technique and where specific structs etc have come from in the code, however these may not be the true original sources of the information :)
+I have referenced where I read about a technique and where specific structs etc have come from in the code, however these may not be the true original sources of the information :)
-A lot of the function prototypes and struct definitions are taken from [ReactOS](https://www.reactos.org/) Tick Icon By FatCow (http://www.fatcow.com/free-icons) [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons
+A lot of the function prototypes and struct definitions are taken from [ReactOS](https://www.reactos.org/).
+Tick Icon By FatCow (http://www.fatcow.com/free-icons) [[CC BY 3.0](http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons
 Cross Icon By Cäsium137 [Public domain], via Wikimedia Commons